Stamp dealer

 Advertising for the stamp dealer Charles Nissen on a booklet pane from the 1929 PUC stamps of Great Britain.

-A stamp dealer is a company or an individual who deals in stamps and philatelic products.
-It also includes individuals who sell postage stamps for day to day use or revenue stamps for use on court documents.
+A stamp dealer is a company or individual engaged in the trade of stamps and philatelic products.
+This includes those who sell postage stamps for everyday use as well as revenue stamps for use on court documents.
 Stamp dealers who sell to stamp collectors and philatelists are of many kinds and their businesses range from small home operations to large international companies.

 Methods of sale

 A large stamp show containing a bourse at which collectors and dealers meet.

 Dealers may sell by mail order, at stamp fairs, at their own retail premises, through postal auctions or by sending packets of stamps on approval to collectors.
 Increasingly, dealers sell on internet auction sites like eBay or Delcampe.
 Dealers also vary in the type of material they handle, ranging from a general stock to highly specialised firms who only trade in particular countries or topical areas.